bettycakez/blog/content/posts/modern_care_delivery_library.md

 Also, if you have questions, feedback, or ideas of how we can make the Modern Care Delivery Library more useful, [message us](mailto:hello@moderncaredelivery.org).

+---

-*Thanks again to Tanooj Luthra for being the ultimate partner-in-crime in shipping this over a weekend, and to Jiaming for wisdom on taxonomy.*
+*Thanks again to [Tanooj Luthra](https://www.linkedin.com/in/tanoojluthra/) for being the ultimate partner-in-crime in shipping this over a weekend, and to [Jiaming Wang](https://www.linkedin.com/in/jiaming-wang1/) for wisdom and feedback.*